klemmy129/novel-ideas/README.md

 * `@DependsOn("ssl")` Bean creation can you unpredictable, this is one way you can make sure your bean has what it needs to create itself.

 #### novel-ideas-client-starter
-Just a `pom.xml` that you would include in another Java application that you are setting up the client to call this application.
+Just a `pom.xml` that you would include in another Java application that you are setting up the client via the Autoconfig to call this application.

+#### novel-ideas-jpa
+Database stuff.

+This module has the JPA repositories, specifications and models used with the repositories.

+These models have jakarta persistence and validation annotations to help model the table structure in the database.

+JPA (Jakarta Persistence API, formerly Java Persistence API) the framework I have used is Hibernate.
+Hibernate is an Object-Relational Mapping (ORM).
+JPA lets you avoid the need to “think relationally", opposed to JDBC.

+This also has the flyway script in the resources.
+These are usually sql scripts that create and manipulate tables and other database objects

+#### novel-ideas-rest
+This module has RestControllers, Services, DTO Factories, configuration to help setup the application context and main to start the application.

+The controllers are the inputs and outputs to the public.
+Service are the business logic.
+The Factories convert the API DTOs used be the controllers and transforms them into JPA models.

-#### Using the artifacts in another application
+### Using the artifacts in another application
 For another Java application to use is, they would:
 1. Add the novel-idea-api to you POM file (or novel-idea-autoconfig which loads the novel-idea-client and novel-idea-api if the autoconfig condition were met).
 2. NovelIdeasClient requires 2x parameters: